hcd233/Aris-AI/README.md

-# Alice-AI
+# Aris-AI

 [ English | [简体中文](README_zh.md) ]

 ## Introduction

 This is a project that provides **private large language model services**, aiming to quickly access general large models (GPT3.5, GPT4) and private models (Qwen1.5, ChatGLM3, LLama2, Baichuan2, etc.) services, providing a unified API interface.
-Relying on the langchain framework to provide multi-turn dialogue (Chat) and retrieval augmented generation (RAG) services, the project name comes from the character Alice in Blue Archive, as shown in the figure below
+Relying on the langchain framework to provide multi-turn dialogue (Chat) and retrieval augmented generation (RAG) services, the project name comes from the character Aris in Blue Archive, as shown in the figure below

 <div style="text-align: center;">
   <img src="assets/110531412.jpg" style="width: 50%;" />